CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 | `mto_length_bin_classification` | - | - | MTO 6 length bin classification guide.
 Used to summarize vehicle lengths observed |
 | `studies` | `counts2.studies` | included in `svc_summary_data` | Contains metadata for all study types available in MOVE.
 Copied from "move_staging"."counts2_studies", this table uses the legacy data structure and only use it when comparing to whats in the MOVE web application. |

-Useful Views
-  - `svc_daily_totals` - A daily summary of `traffic.svc_unified_volumes` by leg and centreline_id.
-Only rows with data for every 15 minute timebin are included.
-  - `svc_unified_volumes` - A unified view of Speed, Volume, and Classification study volumes by 15 minute bin.

 Note on `study_id`
 - The SVC count identifier `study_id` are common for a given centreline_id and multi-day study
 - This means `study_id` is common for the two directions of traffic at a midblock SVC count if they map to the same location (centreline_id).
 If they were done on opposite side of the an interseciton (a common scenario), the two directions will have separate `study_id`.
 This scenario still requires manual matching of studies to group directional data obtained on the same day, if desired.